Learning End-to-End Lossy Image Compression: A Benchmark: Overview of Progress in Recent Years

 After the transform, the compact latent representations are further compressed via entropy coding, where frequently occurring patterns are represented with few bits and rarely occurring patterns with many bits.
 Earlier works incorporate elementwise independent entropy models to estimate the probability distribution of the latent representations~\cite{balle2016end,theis2017lossy} and independently encode each element with an arithmetic coder.
-With these initial trials, later advanced methods explicitly estimate entropy with hyperpriors~\cite{balle2018variational,minnen2018image}, predictive models~\cite{minnen2018joint,lee2018context,klopp2018learning} or other learned parametric models~\cite{toderici2017full,johnston2018improved,mentzer2018conditional}.
+With these initial trials, later advanced methods explicitly estimate entropy with hyperpriors~\cite{balle2018variational,minnen2018image}, predictive models~\cite{minnen2018joint,lee2018context,klopp2018learning,cheng2020learned,ma2020end,chen2019neural} or other learned parametric models~\cite{toderici2017full,johnston2018improved,mentzer2018conditional}.

-In addition to the abovementioned methods, which target signal fidelity with learned transform coding frameworks, there are emerging works utilizing generative adversarial networks (GANs) for extremely low-bit-rate image compression.
-According to research on the human visual system, human eyes are less sensitive to pixelwise distortion in images, especially for areas with complex texture.
-Therefore, generative models such as conditional GANs can be employed to synthesize areas with low-bit-rate representations as guidance, which can be utilized to design high-efficiency image codecs.
+In addition to the abovementioned methods that target signal fidelity with learned transform coding frameworks, there are emerging works targeting novel application conditions, notably compression for machine vision~\cite{duan2020video} or human perception at low bit-rates.
+According to research on the human visual system, human eyes are less sensitive to pixelwise distortion in areas with complex texture.
+Therefore, generative models such as conditional generative adversarial networks (GAN) can be employed to synthesize such areas, where low-bit-rate representations can serve as the guidance.
+This can be utilized to design high-efficiency image codecs.
 Rippel \textit{et al.}~\cite{rippel2017real} first proposed utilizing the adversarial loss function in an end-to-end framework to improve visual quality.
 In later literature, Agustsson \textit{et al.}~\cite{agustsson2018generative}, Tschannen \textit{et al.}~\cite{tschannen2018deep} and Santurkar \textit{et al.}~\cite{santurkar2018generative} improve the capacity of adversarial learning by introducing advanced generative networks to provide superior reconstruction quality with extremely low bit-rates.
+Mentzer \textit{et al.}~\cite{mentzer2020high} demonstrated that with a hyperprior based compression model and a generative convolutional decoder with \textit{ChannelNorm}, it is possible to achieve similar visual quality on high-resolution natural images with only half the bit-rates.

 In summary, the tremendous progress in learned image compression unveils the power of machine learning techniques.
 Nevertheless, there are still a large number of problems to investigate, which requires a systematic benchmark to illustrate critical areas where end-to-end learned frameworks for image compression can be further improved.
 In the following, we first analyze the important components (\textit{i.e.}, the backbone architecture and entropy model) in detail and then conduct the benchmark analysis on the methods according to various aspects.